Guide To Boating & Water Sports in Deep Creek Lake, Maryland

 Pontoon Boats

-The most popular type of boat in Deep Creek Lake is the pontoon boat.
-The pontoon boat is great for leisurely cruises around the lake.
-Pontoons can hold the largest number of passengers, between 12-15 people, making these perfect for large groups or mulitple families.
+The most popular type of boat on Deep Creek Lake is the pontoon.
+Perfect for laid-back cruising, pontoon boats are ideal for enjoying the lake at a relaxed pace.
+They can hold the largest number of passengers, comfortably between 12-15 people, making these the best option for large groups or mulitple families.

-Most of the rental boats in Deep Creek Lake are pontoon boats, and they will give you the most smooth ride.
-I refer to pontoons as the minivans of boats…they fit a lot of people, are practical, spacious and comfortable.
+Most rental boats in Deep Creek Lake are pontoon boats and for good reason.
+They offer the smoothest ride and the most space.
+I like to think of pontoons as the minivans of the boating world: roomy, practical and super comfortable.

 Pontoon Boat Guide to boating on Deep Creek Lake